 Leah had weak eyes, but Rachel had a lovely figure and was beautiful. — Genesis 29:17

-Friends, never underestimate the power of tears.
-As one rabbi once put it, “The Gates of Tears were never locked.
+We must never underestimate the power of our tears.
+As one rabbi put it, “The Gates of Tears were never locked.
 What a shame if no one bothers to walk through them!”

 Whenever you feel moved to tears, turn your heart to heaven and turn your tears into powerful, life-changing prayers.